-The Justice Index is a snapshot of the degree to which each US state has adopted best practices for ensuring access to justice justice for all people.
-NCAJ has identified policies in four key areas-- attorney access, support for self-represented litigants, language access and disability access-- that we believe every state should have in place to ensure meaningful access to justice for everyone.
-We then examine the degree to which every state has actually adopted those policies.
+The Justice Index is a snapshot of the degree to which each US state has adopted best policies for ensuring access to justice justice for all people.
+In four key areas -- attorney access, self-help access, language access and disability access -- we have identified laws and rules that allow people to rely on the legal system for justice.
+We then examine the degree to which each state has adopted them.

-In 2021, we have expanded our inquiry to include a new policy area-- fines and fees.
+In 2021, we expanded our inquiry to include a new policy area -- fines and fees.
 State scores on fines and fees are not factored into the Justice Index composite score.
-That is because the fines and fees arena is in some ways distinct from the other justice index categories-- it is less about improving access, and more about rooting abuse and oppression out from the justice system.
+That is because the fines and fees arena is in some ways distinct from the other justice index categories -- it is less about improving access, and more about rooting abuse and oppression out from the justice system.
 However, at the bottom of this page we do offer visualizations that show an alternative composite score that includes fines and fees along with the other four categories.

 You can explore our findings below, and for an overview of their implications and importance, see here.